Stem Cell Technology

 Embryonic (also called “pluripotent”) stem cells

 Embryonic stem cells are capable of developing into all the cell types of the body.
-There are two Sources of Embryonic Stem Cells-
+There are two sources of embryonic stem cells:

 1) Excess fertilized eggs from IVF (in-vitro fertilization) clinics can be used as a source of embryonic stem cells.
 Tens of thousands of frozen embryos are routinely destroyed when couples finish their treatment.
 These surplus embryos can be used to produce stem cells.
 Regenerative medical research is finding modern methodology to develop these cells into new, healthy tissue to treat severe and often fatal illnesses.